 All of this is incredibly powerful information available to you within seconds of typing it into the Google display planner tool.

-Another useful platform that everyone is talking about it Facebook.
-We’ve generated quite a few leads on that platform, demonstrating the fact that EVERYONE is on there right now.
+Of course we can’t talk about advertising platforms with out mentioning Facebook, it’s the one that everyone is talking about.
+We’ve generated an amazing volume leads on that platform, demonstrating the fact that everyone really is on there right now.

 Facebook allows you to target very specific demographics and interests, which enable you to create relevant ads for branding and lead generation.